13 Days |

-The other religious cities that are covered under the trip are Bhubaneshwar to Konark to Puri.
-The first two places are famous for numerous numbers of temples that showcases religious sentiments, mathematical and scientific calculations and mindblowing architectural efficiencies.
+The other religious cities that are covered under this trip are Bhubaneshwar to Konark to Puri.
+The first two places are famous for numerous temples that showcase religious sentiments, mathematical and scientific calculations and mindblowing architectural efficiencies.
 Puri is among the holiest places for Hindus and has one of the busiest sea beaches in India.
 The Jagannath Temple is however closed for non-Hindus.
-The religious trip gets back to cultural once again as the next stop is Kolkata which is the cultural and commercial point of Eastern India.
+The religious trip gets back to culture once again as the next stop is Kolkata which is the cultural and commercial point of Eastern India.
 Places like Howrah Bridge, Victoria Memorial, National Museum, St Paul’s Cathedral and Writer’s Building hold special mention for their rich cultural history.

 The religious tour package ends as the tourists depart from Kolkata airport.

-One final stop on our morning tour would involve us taking a rickshaw ride in through the bubbling city of Chandwi Chow.
-This is a fun experience which you wouldn’t want to miss as the city is filled with classy restaurant that serve some of the most delicious dishes in Old Delhi, you also get to see a lot of souvenirs to buy and take back home.
+One final stop on our morning tour would involve us taking a rickshaw ride in through the bubbling city of Chandni Chowk.
+This is a fun experience which you wouldn’t want to miss as the city is filled with classy restaurants that serve some of the most delicious dishes in Old Delhi, you also get to see a lot of souvenirs to buy and take back home.

 Our afternoon tour will begin with a visit to Qutub Minar which is a UNESCO World Heritage Site built in 1192 by Qutub-Ud Din Aibak, some say this is the largest Minaret in India.
 Still on the journey down memory lane, you will visit another UNESCO World Heritage Site, this time the tomb of Huamyun from which you will make a stop at the India Gate, which was erected for Unknown Soldiers.
 After which you will be driven through the House of the President, Parliament, and other major government buildings proceeding to your final destination for the day, the great Lakshminarayan Religious temple, the holy site which was dedicated to Lord Lakshmi and Narayana.
 This marks the end of your tour for the day, you will be taken back to your hotel room so you can get the much needed rest for tomorrow’s tour.